 Due to the “good news” being distorted and eroded due to the “theological correctness,” soteriological and interpretive relativism and the influence of Calvinism, we are slowly losing biblical clarity regarding the truth of the gospel.
 Evangelicals need to restore, preserve and proclaim the gospel as the “good news” that it truly is.
 They need to do this for the sake of their own spiritual encouragement in the faith and the salvation of the lost throughout the world.

 The present national distress indicates that the cultural preservative of the true gospel message is fading from our national consciousness.
 I submit that this is happening because it is fading from the consciousness of evangelical Christians and the church as a whole.
 That gospel is the message of God’s love for every individual and of God’s accomplishment of their salvation through Christ’s death on the cross.
 It communicates the heart and desire of God that all persons come to the knowledge of the truth and be saved from their sin by placing their faith in Christ (1 Tim.
 2: 3-6).
-Sinners need to hear a universally applicable, good-faith offer of salvation that they may believe in Christ.
+Sinners need to hear a universally applicable, good-faith offer of salvation that they may believe in Christ and be saved.
 And in the gospel’s promise of eternal life they have hope in this life and the next.
 That is the message that we bring that is truly “good news.”
 When we Christians use the word “gospel,” that is what we should mean by it.
 And only that true gospel message that is truly “good news” is the message that the Holy Spirit of truth will bless with his presence and power.